Megreid23/kickstarter_analysis/README.md

 ![Outcomes_vs_Goals](Outcomes_vs_Goals.png)

 Challenges
-* I did not struggle much with the first deliverable, though I can see issues with being able to accurately determione the YEAR() values if the Date Created Conversion column was not completed correctly or there was an error in one row.
+* I did not struggle much with the first deliverable, though I can see issues with being able to accurately determine the YEAR() values if the Date Created Conversion column was not completed correctly or there was an error in one row.
 * I did, however, have several issues with the second deliverable.
-** It took me some time to work the formula for COUNTIFS into the sheet, primarily because I missed a step in the instructions and didn't include that part of the formula when calculating the total successes, failures, and cancellations.
+-It took me some time to work the formula for COUNTIFS into the sheet, primarily because I missed a step in the instructions and didn't include that part of the formula when calculating the total successes, failures, and cancellations.
-** When doing the line chart, I mistakenly chose a stacked line chart instead and could not get the selected data (the percentages of success, failure, and cancellations) to properly appear in the chart.
+-When doing the line chart, I mistakenly chose a stacked line chart instead and could not get the selected data (the percentages of success, failure, and cancellations) to properly appear in the chart.
 I tried changing the type from bar (where all data appeared as it should) to (stacked) line, where it then disappeared, before realizing I was using the wrong type of line chart.

 ### Results